appcues/appcues-android-sdk/README.md

 }
 ```

 Initializing the SDK requires you to provide two values: `APPCUES_ACCOUNT_ID` and `APPCUES_APPLICATION_ID`.
 These values can be obtained from your [Appcues settings](https://studio.appcues.com/settings/account).
+Refer to the help documentation on [Registering your mobile app in Studio](https://docs.appcues.com/article/848-registering-your-mobile-app-in-studio) for more information.

 #### Supporting Debugging and Experience Previewing